1993 DFB-Pokal final

 The 1993 DFB-Pokal Final decided the winner of the 1992–93 DFB-Pokal, the 50th season of Germany's premier knockout football cup competition.
 It was played on 12 June 1993 at the Olympiastadion in Berlin.
 Hertha BSC's second team, playing in the third division, made it to the final against Bayer Leverkusen, making it the first and only time a reserve side has made it to the final, as second teams have since been disallowed from entering the competition.
-Leverkusen won the match 1–0 to claim their first cup title.
+Leverkusen won the match 1–0 to claim their first cup title, qualifying for the 1993–94 European Cup Winners' Cup and the 1993 DFB-Supercup.

 Route to the final

 The DFB-Pokal began with 83 teams in a single-elimination knockout cup competition.
 There were a total of five rounds leading up to the final.
 Teams were drawn against each other, and the winner after 90 minutes would advance.
 If still tied, 30 minutes of extra time was played.
 If the score was still level, a penalty shoot-out was used to determine the winner.

 Note: In all results below, the score of the finalist is given first (H: home; A: away).